quiri-io/quiri-docs/docs/Getting Started/getting-started-with-matrix-api.md

----
-slug: getting-started-matrix-api
-title: Getting Started With the Matrix API
+# Getting Started With the Matrix API
-authors: [nigel]
-tags: [guides]
----

 After some exploration of Android development (specifically jetpack compose), I finally took a proper swing at Flutter and while jetpack compose seems like a powerful tool and I would love to get to know kotlin better, the cross-platform development and cross-platform design was just too alluring.